Turtel216/Golang-Loadbalancer/README.md

 - Round-Robin
 - Weighted Round-Robin
-- Source ip hash (currently being worked on)
+- Source ip hash
+- Least connections (currently being worked on)
 - **More to be added soon!**

 ## Running the server